 I love the free aspect of manual pinning as blogging can get really expensive (see everything I spent in my first year here.)

 If you want to find even more ways to save money blogging, this list of 25 Fantastic Places to Promote Your Blog For Free will help you.

 Cons of Manually Pinning

 - Time-consuming.
 As I mentioned, I spend almost an hour a day living pinning.
 That being said, my blog income has grown so much since starting to manually pin that I think it has been worth it.

 If you are interested in checking out the manual pinning plan for yourself, you can see all the details about the book here.

-If you are short on cash or want to see if you can get awesome traffic yourself, then manual pinning using is worth trying.
-I have had amazing results and would now only using a scheduling tool to cover my vacation time.
+If you are short on cash, then manual pinning using is worth trying.
+I have had amazing results and would now only use a scheduling tool to cover my vacation time.
 I truly think the time spent is worth it.

 Subscribe to get my FREE ebook on creating a pin that gets noticed and brings you traffic.